If you're looking for something special to do on an upcoming trip, a tour might be just the thing.

 And, I don't think they are too off on that.

 The tour is similar in a lot of ways.
 Most importantly, the tour guides for both do an excellent job making historical and technical details incredibly engaging.
-However, the Kings to the Kingdom tour costs about twice as much and lasts 2 hours longer.
+However, the Keys to the Kingdom tour costs about twice as much and lasts 2 hours longer.

 So, while it may not be as long as Keys to the Kingdom (which makes it a great option for anybody that doesn't have a full day to dedicate to a tour), it does pack a LOT into the time it has.